DannieBGoode/opensx70/_posts/2018/03/2018-03-01-Maquinas-de-outros-Tempos.md

 I am amazed with his work, modifying cameras with all lenses, and new backs.

-Oh, and one more thing, I am pretty sure that Aladdin triggers the flash at 2.5V, so I will probably go ahead with the production of Len�s & Bellows, and then a short manufacture run.
+Oh, and one more thing, I am pretty sure that Aladdin triggers the flash at 2.5V, so I will probably go ahead with the production of Len’s & Bellows, and then a short manufacture run.

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/03/maquinas-de-outros-tempos-02.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/03/maquinas-de-outros-tempos-03.jpg)